Governance, Structure and Endorsement Processes

 - Active participation in activities related to at least one of JPP’s committees (e.g. leading or substantial volunteering, fundraising, electoral work, etc.);

 - Pay annual dues to Progressive MASS at the time of confirmation;

 - And be a registered voter

 - Exceptions may be made to ensure greater diverse representation on the Steering Committee

 Minimum expectations of Steering Committee Members:

 - Attend monthly steering committee meetings, all-hands meetings, and major events

-- Checking group communications on a daily basis including responding to polls and weighing in on an ongoing basis to key JPP decisions
+- Check group communications on a daily basis (on slack) including responding to polls and weighing in on an ongoing basis to key JPP decisions

-- Serve on one of the three primary JPP workstreams: Elections, State Action/ Issues Cmte, or Sister Districts
+- Serve as an active member on one of the four standing, primary JPP committee or working groups:

 - Commit to a ~3-5 hours work per month on a priority SC role/ activity (excluding attendance at events and meetings) including individual responsibility for an activity.